Skip to Content

 • Slow, deep breathing.

-• Use a low-firm pillow.
+• Using a low-firm pillow.

 Over-the-counter (OTC) pain relievers for tension headaches

-OTC pain relievers can help tension headaches if your pain isn't severe.
+OTC pain relievers can help with tension headaches if your pain isn't severe.
 Taking them with added caffeine can boost the effects — unless caffeine is a headache trigger for you.

 OTC analgesics or non-steroidal anti-inflammatory drugs (NSAIDs) include: